santhanambharathi2610/salary_management/README.md

-Certainly!
-Here's a template for a short README file for your project on GitHub:

 Salary Analysis Project
 This project focuses on analyzing and calculating employee salaries based on their positions, departments, and experience levels within an organization.
 The goal is to provide insights into salary distributions, trends, and factors influencing compensation structures.